karlorz/risk_normalization/README.md

 * equity: list used to accumulate day by day equity
 * max_equity: maximum equity to date
 * file_name: name of csv or txt file containing trades fraction: during calculations, the then current estimate of position size, safe-f initial_capital: trading account allocated to this system in dollars Typically 100000.0
-* number_days_in_forecast: number of days in forecast horizon Typically 504 for a 2 year forecast number_repetitions:
 * number of replications of calculation of safe-f and CAR25.
 Typically 10.
 * number_sequences: number of equity sequences used to form the distribution.
 Typically 1000.
 * number_trades_in_forecast: number of trades in each equity sequence.
 Either: